qreoct/sparkblog/content/post/001-helloworld.md

 ## This blog

 This blog will be a development log for SPARK.
 It uses the static site generator Hugo, and is hosted on Netlify.
-The theme was created from scratch, and all code can be found on Github.
+The theme was created from scratch, and source code containing the theme can be found on [Github](https://github.com/qreoct/sparkblog) :)

 We aim to post:
 1. weekly development logs of our progress